 Consider on-line reservations and staggered dining times, to control crowds.

-Ask guests to remain seated for the duration of their dining experience and instruct them to wear a non-medical mask when they get out of their seats.
+Ask guests to remain seated for the duration of their dining experience and instruct them to wear a mask or respirator when they get out of their seats.

 Create and enforce a physical distance policy for your operations.
 Communicate these requirements to all people entering your facility.